 More than one flavour

 An ‘entry-level’ model has been rumoured and is said to have 331 kW, a manual transmission and rear-wheel drive, in keeping with tradition.
 BMW’s stated this “driver’s” version of the M3/M4, but not its power rating.
-“We will also do rear-wheel-drive cars, purer ones too and a manual stick shift,” said Flasch.
+“We will also do rear-wheel-drive cars, purer ones too and a manual stick shift,” said Markus Flasch who heads up the M Division.
+Interestingly, BMW will ditch its dual-clutch transmission in favour of an eight-speed torque converter automatic.
+The xDrive four-wheel drive system will also feature the RWD-only mode as found in the larger BMW M5.

 Click here to read our BMW M5 review.

 It will be interesting to see if the gamble to offer two drivetrain options will pay off in terms of sales.
 Are there enough drivers out there willing to compromise on standing start acceleration bragging rights to create two distinct model lines?
-We suspect that there will be a very small percentage of RWD-only models sold worldwide and that BMW will ditch the variant at some point.
+We suspect that there will be a very small percentage of RWD-only models sold worldwide.